chromium/chromium/docs/webui_build_configuration.md

                flaky build errors.
 manifest_excludes: List of input files to exclude from the output
                    the manifest file.
-enable_source_maps: Defaults to "false".
-Setting it to "true" turns on TS
+enable_source_maps: Defaults to the value of the enable_webui_inline_sourcemaps
-                    compiler's 'inlineSourceMap' and 'inlineSources' flags.
+                    GN flag.
+Setting it to "true" turns on TS compiler's 'inlineSourceMap' and 'inlineSources' flags.
+Non-inlined
-                    Non-inlined source maps are currently not supported.
+                    source maps are currently not supported.
 ```

 #### **Example**